CloudsDocker/cloudsdocker.github.io/source/_posts/2017-01-21-Algorithm.md

 Msg[0]=
 ```

-# Interview tips
-- If an interviewer says “tree,” it’s a good idea to clarify whether she is referring to a generic tree or a binary tree.
+- If you says “tree,” it’s a good idea to clarify whether she is referring to a generic tree or a binary tree.

 # To print content of Array
 ```java